IceHe/lib/java/maven.md

 - provided scope is **only available on the compilation and test classpath**, whereas compile scope is available in all classpaths.
 - provided dependencies are **not packaged**

-##### Differences

-References

-- difference between maven compile and provided scope (Other Build Tools forum at Coderanch) : https://coderanch.com/t/502091/build-tools/difference-maven-compile-scope

-Compile means that you need the JAR for compiling and running the app.
+> Compile means that you need the JAR for compiling and running the app.
 For a web application, as an example, the JAR will be placed in the WEB-INF/lib directory.
+>

-Provided means that you need the JAR for compiling, but at run time there is already a JAR provided by the environment so you don't need it packaged with your app.
+> Provided means that you need the JAR for compiling, but at run time there is already a JAR provided by the environment so you don't need it packaged with your app.
 For a web app, this means that the JAR file will not be placed into the WEB-INF/lib directory.
+>

-For a web app, if the app server already provides the JAR (or its functionality), then use "provided" otherwise use "compile".
+> For a web app, if the app server already provides the JAR (or its functionality), then use "provided" otherwise use "compile".

-### Resolve Package Conflictions
+## Resolve Package Conflictions

 References

 - maven依赖jar包时版本冲突的解决 : https://blog.csdn.net/sinat_39789638/article/details/78005945

-### Install an Artifact to Local Repository
+## Install an Artifact to Local Repository

 References